ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 </div>

 ## 4. Commercial support
-Whether you use the open source version or are a Benefactor Circle client, ExplicIT offers commercial support for Set-OutlookSignatures.
+Whether you use the open source version or are a Benefactor Circle client, ExplicIT offers first-class commercial support for Set-OutlookSignatures.

 We offer customized workshops, implementation support, trainings, template creation assistance and other services related to the central management of email signatures and out-of-office replies.